How to turn up in a suit

 Second, choose wool

-Wool breaths easier and shapes to your body over time.
+Wool breathes easier and shapes to your body over time.
 It is more expensive and harder to clean but is the best option for durability and comfort.
 Cotton is less comfortable but harder wearing and creases more.
 Linen is great for breath-ability, but looses it’s shape easily and is difficult to clean.
-Polyester suits are not a sin, though the fabric does not breath well it is easy to clean and reasonably long lasting.
+Polyester suits are not a sin, they are easy to clean and reasonably long lasting, though the fabric does not breath well .

 Third, fusing is certainly NOT your friend